rickydangc/rickydangc.github.io/_includes/about/en.md

 ##### After 24 - My stories in USA
-At the age of 24, I came to United States of America.
+At the age of 24, I came to United States of America and .
 At graduate school, I made a conscious to break out of my comfort zone and started digging into the field of Data Science and Computer Science.

-During the summer break, I participated in a lot of research opportunities, such as “Online Grading Systems”, “Real Estate Analysis New York Area”, “Recommendation Systems”and so on.